foundata/ansible-docsmith/README.md

    <!-- BEGIN ANSIBLE DOCSMITH -->
    <!-- END ANSIBLE DOCSMITH -->
    ```
-   All content between these markes will be removed and updated on each `ansible-docsmith generate` run.
+   All content between these markers will be removed and updated on each `ansible-docsmith generate` run.

 That's it.
 The entry-point variable files below the `/defaults` directory of your role do *not* need additional preparations.
 The tool will automatically (re)place formatted inline comment blocks above variables defined there.